declanbyrd/declanbyrd.co.uk/src/content/weekNotes/2022/week50.md

 It wouldn't be time off work without me spending hours playing video games.
 I managed to spend most of an afternoon playing seasons mode in FIFA 23, often getting frustrated at the colour contrast between team kits.
 When the frustration got too much I switched to playing Spider-man and have apparently reached 80% completion of the campaign despite choosing to complete as many of the side missions as possible.

 I also watched the world cup final on Sunday.
-Thrilled to see Brighton's Alexis McAllister play so well and get to lift the trophy!
+Thrilled to see Brighton's Alexis MacAllister play so well and get to lift the trophy!

 ## What has changed on this site: